hfolcot/online-cookbook/README.md

 are only available to logged in users.

 Any user of the website is able to search for specific keywords in a recipe name and view a list of results.
+The search function ONLY returns results with the search term in the recipe name, no categories or ingredients are searched.

 They can also browse all recipes and filter the list based on the attributes of that recipe.
 From the results they can then view a specific recipe's page.
 Results are always returned in order of rating; the highest rated recipe will be listed first.

 Users can create an account, this is very basic in that usernames and passwords are stored in the database in a collection 'Users' in plain text (users are clearly warned of this insecure nature of the site when signing up and urged to use unique passwords, please see the Features Left to Implement section for further details).

-Once an account has been created and users are logged in, the will have the option to add their own recipes and manage the recipe categories (adding and deleting).
+Once an account has been created and users are logged in, they will have the option to add their own recipes and manage the recipe categories (adding and deleting).

 Adding a recipe will create a new document in the database's 'Recipes' collection.